Skip To Main Content

 • A scale with 4 levels is used rather than a traditional scale with 100 points

 Through conversations, the grading committee determined that traditional scales with 100 points were focused on work completion, not on mastery of content.
-The purpose of the 4-level scale is to give clear feedback of your learning on a standard.
-Additionally, many things were hidden in the 100 point scale that were not indicators of student learning.
+The purpose of the 4-level scale is to give clear feedback of student learning on a standard.
+Additionally, many things were embedded (hidden) in the 100 point scale that were not indicators of student learning.
 For example, tardiness, absenteeism, attitude, effort, and behavior are all factors that have been included in the score in traditional grading systems.
 These are not factors of what a student knows but rather who a student “is.”
 Accurate assessment of student learning should focus solely on what a student knows.

 Scores will be based on the following scale: